inozo22/minitalk/README.md

 	<b>The purpose of this project is to code a small data exchange program using UNIX signals.
 This program only works on macOS(´･ω･｀)</b><br>
 </p>

-## Error control
-- Number of argument is not 3 (ac != 3)
-- Server's PID is more than 1.
-- No error after get server's PID.

 ## Making programs

 Cloning the repo